radu-mutilica/web-scraper/FOREWORD.md

   - have each subsequent scrape use a new collection (that way we keep historical data)
   - use just one collection but index all items uniquely, and change the scraper to do an upsert to the database instead of an insert.
+- testing: out of the three separate services (database, scraper, api), for this scenario, only the scraper has a resemblance of actual business logic in it, the API is purely boilerplate which returns mostly raw data.
+In my experience, testing web scrapers is a can of worms.
+What we used to do was mock the requests library to return cached versions of the HTML documents in question.
+This mostly served to increase code coverage in my opinion, as the constant changes in website HTML bodies made the tests useless in the long run.